 Visiting Information for Miniature Wonderland

-Miniature Wonderland is open 365 days a year.
+The facility is open 365 days a year.
 General hours of operation are from 9:30-18:00.
 Hours are slightly longer on Tuesdays, Saturdays, Sundays and public holidays.
 Lines can be quite long on weekends and school holidays, so pre-booking your timeslot online can be quite smart.

-Miniature Wonderland Ticket prices
+Miniature Wonderland Ticket Prices

 Tickets are Adult €13.00 for adults and €6.50 for children.
 Other ticket options and packages are available.